-Assisting Clients in New York with Citizenship via Naturalization
+Assisting Clients with Citizenship via Naturalization

 United States citizenship is a significant and powerful distinction that carries numerous benefits and responsibilities.
 U.S. citizens have the ability to permanently live and work in the United States without restriction.
 They can also vote in elections or even run for office.
 Becoming citizen is the ultimate dream of many immigrants.
 The naturalization process has gotten increasingly complex and protracted over the years.

 Many will need the assistance of a legal representative.
 Our Manhattan citizenship lawyer at John Nicelli & Associates has substantial experience navigating naturalization and helping New York clients become citizens.
 We can determine your eligibility, assist in the assembling and submittal of your application, represent you in communications with United States Citizenship and Immigration Services (USCIS), and work to prepare you for your interview and exam.

 Seeking U.S. citizenship?
 Contact John Nicelli & Associates or call (212) 227-8020 for a consultation with our attorney today.
 Our services are available in English, Spanish, Polish, and Portuguese.

 What is the Importance of Citizenship?